dinisjcorreia/BiblioUP/README.md

 This project was developed by me as a tool for learning React.js, Node.js and Express.js.

-BiblioUp is a platform that allows users to request books that are available in the library.
+BiblioUp is a platform that allows users to request books that are available in a library.